dquevid/weatherforecast/README.md

 # weatherforecast
-This is a Web-Program, that show you weather, with good design!(nooooon)
+This is a Web-Program, that show you weather, with good design!(no)